programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-10.png" caption="The remote commit view" %}

 Once you have committed these changes they will be stored on the remote repository.
 To get them back onto our computer we need to sync our these changes.
-We will see the 'sync' button on GitHub desktop.
+We will see the 'sync' button on GitHub Desktop.

 {% include figure.html src="../images/getting-started-with-github-desktop-11.png" caption="The sync button" %}